whitedavidp/android-unistroke-keyboard/README.md

 * KEY button shows some useful key buttons.
 * Long press enters cursor mode.
 REMOVED

+# Please note that for reasons unclear, Microsoft Defender is marking the apk as malware.
+It is NOT and this is a false-positive.
+Scanning using multiple products at www.virustotal.com demonstrates that only Defender thinks this is the case.
+I apologize
+for and have tried, without success, to report the problem to Microsoft.
+There is nothing more I can do at this time.

 Please note that the lion's share of the work here comes from the repo/author from which this has been forked.
 It is NOT intended to be a source of pull requests for the original.

 Also note: Due to my lack of a modern build environment and the use of an older target SDK to avoid file access issues, there is no expectation this will build properly in a "modern" build environment without at least some modifications to those configs.